WeMakeMachines/loomse/docs/BUILDING_YOUR_STORY.md

 ]
 ```

-`group` - refers to a non-unique value which designates that this event is of a certain type.
-Use this property to categorise your events.
+`skipToScene` - refers to the plugin which will be triggered

 `in` - refers to the start time of the event (in milliseconds)